opius2017/alx-backend-user-data/0x02-Session_authentication/README.md

-# Simple API Authentication
+# Simple API

-Simple HTTP API for playing with `User` model.
+Simple HTTP API for playing with the  'User' model.

 ## Files